 Increasing your income

 If you would like help to find work or to prepare for work, there are organisations which can give you the support you might need if you have a disability or learning difficulty.

 To find out more about support and advice to get you back into work, download the free factsheet Careers and work for disabled people on the Disability Rights UK website.

-If you have a disability, health or mental health condition, find more about Access to Work, a government scheme that helps you with the costs of getting into work or staying in work on the GOV.UK websiteopens in new window.
+If you have a disability, health or mental health condition, find more about Access to Work, a government scheme helping you with the costs of getting into work or staying in work on the GOV.UK websiteopens in new window.

 Rent a room scheme

-If you have a spare room in your home, the first £7,500 a year from renting it out is tax free from April 2016.
+If you have a spare room in your home, the first £7,500 a year from renting it out is tax free.

 If you can, try saving a little bit of money to give yourself a cushion if you face an emergency expense in the future or to help you pay for things like Christmas or Birthday presents.

 If you’re coping with a sudden drop in income, it can be tempting to borrow money.

-It’s important to be sure that you’re able to pay the money back or you could end up in debt.
+However, it’s important to be sure you’re able to pay the money back or you could end up in debt.